Internships and Jobs

 Soka University’s Career Development Office is here to support your job or internship search.
 Explore the resources below for guidance on on-campus employment, trusted search platforms, internship databases, and tips for navigating career fairs and avoiding fraudulent postings.
 We’re here to help you take the next step in your career journey.
+For personalized support finding a job or internship, book an appointment with CDO team member.

 Internships are a way for you to connect your academic experience with the professional world.
 They help you develop your skills, gain exposure to work environments, and make you competitive in the job market.